Aubrey Davis Park Master Plan

 With the Island’s big focus on children, the park should have art that encourages kids to climb and play on it.

-Jonathan Shakes over 5 years ago
+Jonathan Shakes almost 6 years ago

 One concern I have is the six year Capital Improvement Program shows implementation costs for the ADMP of $1.516 million unfunded, with only $325,000 to be funded by the city, and the rest to be funded by "other" (although $305,000 for regional trail connections is shown as funded by the city and I assume separate from King Co.'s replacement of the trail east of the TC as part of the sewer upgrade project, although I don't which part of the trail the city's $305,00 applies to). https://mercerisland.onbaseonline.com/mercerisland/1702AppNetAgenda/Documents/ViewDocument/AB5497.pdf.pdf?meetingId=641&documentType=Agenda&itemId=1673&publishId=1868&isSection=false